LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 machine.
 More examples of the IOBlock can be found in the `examples folder on GitHub <https://github.com/LaboratoireMecaniqueLille/crappy/tree/master/ examples/blocks>`_.
-Note that the *streamer* mode of the IOBlock is presented in :ref:`a dedicated section <4.
-Dealing with streams>`, and same goes for the :ref:`make_zero functionality <2.
-More about custom InOuts>`.
+Note that the *streamer* mode of the IOBlock is presented in :ref:`a dedicated section <tutorials/more_complexity:4. dealing with streams>`, and same goes for the :ref:`make_zero functionality <tutorials/complex_custom_objects:2. more about custom inouts>`.
 Directly check the documentation of the IOBlock to learn more about it.

 2.f.
 The Machine Block
 ++++++++++++++++++++++

-Similar to the :ref:`IOBlock`, the :ref:`Machine` Block can send commands to hardware and acquire data from it.
+Similar to the :ref:`IOBlock <crappy_docs/blocks:ioblock>`, the :ref:`Machine <crappy_docs/blocks:machine>` Block can send commands to
+hardware and acquire data from it.
 The difference is that the IOBlock can send any type of command and acquire any type of data, whereas the Machine Block can only send speed or position commands and acquire speed and position data.
 **The Machine Block is therefore specifically designed to drive motors**, or comparable actuators.
-The Machine Block relies on the :ref:`Actuators` objects for communicating with the hardware.
-The syntax of the arguments to provide to the Machine Block is quite similar to that of the :ref:`Generator` Block, as demonstrated here :
+The Machine Block relies on the :ref:`Actuators <crappy_docs/actuators:actuators>` objects for communicating with the hardware.
+The syntax of the arguments to provide to the Machine Block is quite similar to that of the :ref:`Generator <crappy_docs/blocks:generator>` Block, as demonstrated here :

 .. literalinclude:: /downloads/getting_started/tuto_machine.py